 [Section 38 inserted by No. 60 of 2006 s.
 178.]

-39. Valuer-General may make other valuations for Crown
+39. Valuer-General may make valuations for Crown etc.

 (1) The Valuer-General may make valuations of land for, and provide valuation advice to —

 (a) any department, agency or instrumentality of the Crown in right of the Commonwealth, in right of the State or in right of any other State; and